DanielTheDJ/LobbyCore/README.md

-# LobbyCore
-The core for the lobby.
+The core for the McWars lobby.